tnichols217/notes/CSDS 391/Textbook/3 - Searching.md

 ## Types of popular search methods

 ### Depth first search

-- Does not guarantee most optimal route
+- Does not guarantee most optimal route upon first find of the goal
 - Memory efficient

 1. Pick a child to explore, and move to that child
 2. From that child, repeat step 1 until there are no more children or you have reached the goal state
 3. Move up one parent until there are unexplored children and go back to step 1 from that state

+### Breadth first search

+- Guarantees the most optimal route